-To start with, a {\bf topological realization} of $E$ is an equivalence relation $F$ on a {\it Polish space} $Y$ such that $E\cong_B F$, in which case we say that $F$ is a topological realization of $E$ in the space $Y$.
-It is clear that every $E$ admits a topological realization in some Polish space but we will look at topological realizations that have additional properties.
+To start with, a \textbf{topological realization} of $E$ is an equivalence relation $F$ on a \textit{Polish space} $Y$ such that $E \cong_B F$, in which case we say that $F$ is a topological realization of $E$ in the space $Y$.
+It is clear that every $E$ admits a topological realization in some Polish space, but we will look at topological realizations that have additional properties.

-Recall here the Feldman-Moore Theorem that asserts that every CBER is induced by a Borel action of a countable group (see, e.g., \cite[3.2]{Kec22}).
-By \cite[13.11]{Kec95} there is a Polish topology with the same Borel structure in which this action is continuous.
+Recall here the Feldman-Moore theorem that asserts that every CBER is induced by a Borel action of a countable group (see \Cref{theorem-feldman-moore}).
+By \cite[13.11]{Kec95}, there is a Polish topology with the same Borel structure in which this action is continuous.
 Thus every CBER admits a topological realization in some Polish space, which is induced by a continuous action of some countable (discrete) group.
-We will look again at such {\bf continuous action realizations} for which the space and the action have additional properties.
+We will look again at such \textbf{continuous action realizations} for which the space and the action have additional properties.

-{\it To avoid uninteresting situations, unless it is otherwise explicitly stated or clear from the context, all the standard Borel or Polish spaces below will be uncountable and all {\rm CBER} will be {\bf aperiodic}, i.e., have infinite classes.
-We will denote by $\boldsymbol{\ap}$ the class of all aperiodic {\rm CBER} on uncountable standard Borel spaces.}
+\textit{ To avoid uninteresting situations, unless it is otherwise explicitly stated or clear from the context, all the standard Borel or Polish spaces below will be uncountable and all {\CBER} will be \textup{\textbf{aperiodic}}, i.e., have infinite classes.
+We will denote by $\boldsymbol{\ap}$ the class of all aperiodic {\CBER} on uncountable standard Borel spaces. }